dawanda/cartograph/README.md

 `mixin` object is provided, its properties are mixed in the request object (so that additional request info or params can be inserted).

-### matchLocation( location )
+### matchLocation( [location] )

-Similar to `match`, but it is meant to take `window.location` as argument instead of a path string.
+Similar to `match`, but it is meant to take an object similar to `window.location` (exposing a `pathname` property) as argument instead of a path string.
+If no argument is provided, `window.location` is taken (this is the only case in which `Cartograph` makes a soft assumption of being in the browser.
 It also mixes in the request object the parsed query string params, as well as all `window.location` properties.
 This method should usually be called upon page load and at every `pushState` call or `popstate` event.

 ### draw( fn )